raincorn/raincorn.github.io/about/index.md

 ---
-layout: index
+layout: page
 title: About
+lead: This page will tell you about us.
 slug: about
 ---

+{% include about-nav.html %}

+# History

-# So, you want know about us, okay.
+### Do you want know more about us?

 We are working to make a  new community of users around the world, the {{site.title}} will work with your members to do our and your projects.
 Formerly the avorent was called as __Azemanks__ and we had a